-Idaho State Police may get tests to tell apart hemp and pot
+Idaho State Police may get tests to tell hemp and pot apart

-BOISE, Idaho (AP) — The Idaho State Police may purchase equipment that would allow investigators to distinguish hemp from marijuana.
+BOISE, Idaho (AP) — Idaho State Police may get the funding to purchase equipment that would allow investigators to distinguish hemp from marijuana after a high-profile case in the state grabbed headlines and prompted a federal lawsuit.

-The Idaho Statesman reports that the state legislature’s Joint Finance-Appropriations Committee on Friday approved about $240,000 for three testing devices for crime labs in Meridian, Pocatello and Coeur d’Alene.
+The state legislature’s Joint Finance-Appropriations Committee on Friday approved about $240,000 for three testing devices for crime labs in the cities of Meridian, Pocatello and Coeur d’Alene, the Idaho Statesman reported.
+The funding must be approved by the House and Senate.

+“This is in response to what we can see coming,” said state Sen. Abby Lee, R-Fruitland.
+“They need these tools, and they need them this year.
+If they have an arrest, they can’t wait to send those results out to Kentucky.”

-Hemp, a cousin of marijuana, has a very low concentration of the psychoactive substance called THC that gives marijuana its high-inducing properties.
+In late January, state police seized a semitrailer filled with 6,700 pounds (3,039 kilograms) of a green, leafy substance that a trooper believed was marijuana.
+The driver of the truck, and the owner of the cargo, insisted that it was industrial hemp.
+Hemp, a cousin of marijuana, has a very low concentration of the psychoactive substance called THC that gives marijuana its high-inducing properties

 Most Read Local Stories